ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

 **Regularization**: tone down the overdependence of specific features.

 **L1 Regularization: ** Algorithm aggresively eliminates features that are not important.
 Useful in large demension dataset - reduce the number of features.
+L1 gives you sparse estimates.

 **L2 Regularization:** Algorithm simply reuces the weight of features.
 It allows other features to influence outcome.
+L2 gives you dense estimates.

 **XGBoost Regularization:**	**alpha:** L1 regularization.
 Default 0; **lambda:** L2 regularization, default 1.